rossta/rossta.github.com/source/blog/2016-04-20-adding-serviceworker-to-a-simple-website.html.md

 ### Deployment my service worker

 Below I describe how I deployed my service worker, but your mileage may vary depending on your own production needs.
-[As I've said before](https://rossta.net/blog/why-i-ditched-wordpress-for-github.html), this is a static site hosted on Github pages.
-The [site is built with Webpack and Middleman](/blog/using-webpack-with-middleman.html) so there are modifications to my setup specific to those tools but for generally applicable concerns.
+[As I've said before](https://rossta.net/blog/why-i-ditched-wordpress-for-github.html), this is a static site hosted on Github pages, [built with Webpack and Middleman](/blog/using-webpack-with-middleman.html).

 Setting up Github pages to use Cloudflare was relatively straightforward and has been [well-documented](https://www.benburwell.com/posts/configuring-cloudflare-universal-ssl/).
 I also wanted to make sure `serviceworker.js` is always served over HTTPS and that it would not be cached.
-However, since I don't have any control on Github pages over related concerns like redirects and response headers.
-However, with Cloudflare, I set up Page Rules to mitigate this issue.
+Since I don't have any control on Github pages over related concerns like redirects and response headers.
+However, with Cloudflare, I set up Page Rules on Cloudflare to mitigate this issue.

 To ensure content on rossta.net is always loaded over HTTPS, I added a redirect page rule: